Modular vs Non Modular Power Supplies: Which One Should You Buy in 2026

 - Quality matters more than cable style.

-When choosing between a modular power supply vs non modular, think long-term usability rather than just today’s build.
+When choosing between a modular and non-modular power supply, prioritize long-term usability over today’s build.

 Why Efficiency Ratings Matter More Than Modularity